neslib/DelphiLearnOpenGL/README.md

 > :exclamation:`Windows` Blockquotes starting with an exclamation followed by one or more platforms (`Windows`, `macOS`, `iOS` or `Android`) contain notes specific to those platforms,.

+> :link: Link blockquotes link to the corresponding code in the GitHub repository.

 ### Code
 You will find plenty of small pieces of code are located in boxes with syntax-highlighted code as you can see below: